If you’ve never made it a habit to regularly check your credit score, now’s the time. Why is that?

 How to get your free credit reports

-- To begin, go to annualcreditreport.com.
+- To begin, click this link to get to annualcreditreport.com.
 Once you’re there, you’re going to click the maroon button that says, “Request your free credit reports”.

 - You’ll then fill out a form with basic personal information – your name, DOB, social security number, address, etc.